 - Learning journey - GCSE

 The GCSE course is exciting and contemporary whilst also being rigorous and challenging, and provides an excellent platform for A level studies.
 The GCSE has both human and physical geography elements and there are fieldwork skills built into the schemes of learning.
-Topics include Landscapes of the UK, People of the UK, Ecosystems of the Planet, People of the Planet and Environmental Threats to out Planet.
+Topics include Landscapes of the UK, People of the UK, Ecosystems of the Planet, People of the Planet and Environmental Threats to our Planet.
 We firmly believe that Geography cannot only be studied in the classroom and that students must experience places and environments first-hand.
-Local fieldwork has included travel to the Olympics site in Stratford to explore the impact of the games and visits to Epping Forest.
+GCSE geographers have a residential fieldtrip down to the stunning Jurassic Coast World heritage Site where they examine a range of issues pertinent to the course as well as collecting and analysing fieldwork data out in the field.

 - Providing stretch